 For each aggregate used in the mix design, determine the specific gravity using KT-6.
 This may be accomplished while the project is being constructed or anytime during the 12 months preceding the start of construction on a project.
 If construction has not yet begun, notify the DME 5 working days prior to obtaining the material for the specific gravity test so that companion samples may be obtained at the same time.
 If construction has already begun on the project, then determine the specific gravity values of the individual aggregates before 10,000 tons of HMA is produced.
 Provide the test results to the DME within 14 days of sampling the material.
-If the producer of the aggregate has been required to submit material to KDOT for a new Official Quality test, since the time the Contractor ran the specific gravity tests, then perform KT-6 on the aggregate currently produced.
-Do not use the specific gravity values obtained from these tests in the mix design calculations for current projects, unless mutually agreeable to both parties.
+If the producer of the aggregate has been required to submit material to KDOT for a new Official Quality test, since the time the Specific gravity values obtained from these tests in the mix design calculations for current projects, unless mutually agreeable to both parties.
 Use the information, as soon as it becomes available, as part of the process to verify and update the "Monthly Hot Mix Aggregate Specific Gravity Values" posted on KDOT's Internet site.